-Water supply Option A would involve connection of the four Specific Plan-proposed development areas to the City of Fairfield municipal water system via the existing 24-inch water main in Green Valley Road (see Figure 16.1).
+Water supply Option A would involve connection of the four Specific Plan-proposed development areas to the City of Fairfield municipal water system for potable water.
+However, surface water from SID and groundwater would continue to be used to serve existing agriculture and ag-residential uses.
+Recycled water from the project would be used for proposed landscaped areas, and future agriculture and ag-residential uses under the Specific Plan would be served non-potable water by SID (see Table 16.6).
 Municipal water would be delivered to the Specific Plan development areas for domestic use via a proposed connection to an existing 24-inch water main "flange" at the corner of Green Valley Road and East Ridge Road near the southeast corner of the Plan Area.
-Under Option A, the proposed water supply infrastructure system would consist of approximately nine miles of onsite pipeline and 500,000 gallons of onsite storage (for fire hydrants and sprinklers) in two water storage tanks at elevation.
-Under Option A, agricultural irrigation water would continue to be supplied by SID, which has jurisdiction over the central part of the Plan Area, and SID water would also be used for domestic irrigation.
+Under Option A, the proposed water supply infrastructure system would consist of approximately nine miles of onsite pipeline and 500,000 gallons of onsite storage (for fire hydrants and sprinklers) in two water storage tanks at elevation (see Figure 16.1).